danishansari9422/DocuChat-RAG/README.md

 The application will open in your default web browser at `http://localhost:8501`

+Note: The storage/ directory is created dynamically at runtime and is excluded from version control.

 ## Usage

 1. **Upload a PDF**: Use the file uploader in the sidebar to upload a PDF document